 Arrive in Mexico City at any time.
 There are no planned activities during the day, so check into the hotel and enjoy this charming city.
 Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
 Following the welcome meeting, head out for your first of many meals with this group as you wine and dine your way through Central Mexico.
 Explore the world's largest metropolitan area or take an optional day trip to the famous archaeological site of Teotihuacan.
 The former Aztec Capital (you can still see some of the ruins of the great Tenochtitlán in the centre of the city, or take a subway ride through one of the temples) was destroyed in the struggle with Cortez and those who followed him.
 Today it is the world’s fastest growing urban centre, offering a great variety of impressive museums, galleries and range of architecture, perhaps unequalled anywhere else in the Americas.
 Mexico City or D.F., as the locals refer to it, also has a variety of food to match its impressive visual style.
 If you prefer to get outside the city, the pyramids of Teotihuacán and the canals and gardens of Xochimilco are two good places to start.
 A word of caution: Mexico City may be slightly overwhelming at first.
 The world’s most populous centre is a crowded, smoggy, urban place where the altitude combined with atmospheric conditions may cause irritation of eyes, nose and throat.
 Also be aware that the heat may affect you upon arrival, with a general sense of lethargy and/or loss of appetite.
 This is no cause for alarm; it is simply a reaction to the heat.
 Be sure to drink plenty of water (cold bottled water is available everywhere) and do not attempt too much in any given day.
 Mexico is the third largest country in Latin America and the most populous Spanish speaking country in the world.
 Its geography ranges from swamp to desert, from tropical lowland jungle to high alpine vegetation and from thin arid soils to others so rich that they grow three crops a year.

 Head to Puebla, famous for its hand-painted tiles, unique handicrafts, mouth-watering Mole Poblano (a mouth-watering spicy sauce made with cocoa and infinite varieties of chillies) and rich colonial history.
 Take part in a mole-making class to learn the secrets of this famous sauce.
 Puebla has managed to incorporate its colourful colonial past with a growing and progressive modern city centre.
 There are enough churches and well-maintained, colonial buildings to satisfy the most ardent lover of architecture.
 The markets, of course, are also present for buying, browsing or photographing.
-While you're here, you will enjoy an included dinner at the Fonda de Santa Clara, a restaurant known for both its quality of food and selection of regional and seasonal specialties.
+While you're here, enjoy the quality and richness of the food at Puebla.
 Some of these specialties include the following: "Chiles en nogada" - found late summer/early fall harvest season.
 Ground meat is seasoned and combined with raisins, pine nuts and local fruit before being stuffed tinto roasted poblano chiles.
 These stuffed chiles are then dipped in batter and fried before being topped off with a creamy sauce made partially of walnuts and then topped with pomegranates.
 "Molotes" - Chorizo (spicy sausage), squash blossoms with cheese or herbed sliced new potatoes are tucked into a circle of thin corn dough before all is sealed and fried in oil until crisp.
 "Tinga" - Shredded pork is is added to a clay pot filled with tomatoes, garlic, onions and chipotle chiles and simmered until the flavours combine.
 This mixture is served on tostadas, or hardshell tortillas, with lettuce and avocado.

 Days 4-5 Oaxaca (1D)